johannschopplich/toon/README.md

 TOON's sweet spot is **uniform arrays of objects** – multiple fields per row, same structure across items.
 It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.
 For deeply nested or non-uniform data, JSON may be more efficient.

+> [!TIP]
+> Think of TOON as a translation layer: use JSON programmatically, convert to TOON for LLM input.

 ## Why TOON?

 AI is becoming cheaper and more accessible, but larger context windows allow for larger data inputs as well. **LLM tokens still cost money** – and standard JSON is verbose and token-expensive: